Tong Yao: Endorsements

 On September 21, 2020, lingerie and lifestyle brand NEIWAI officially announced that Tong Yao would become its brand ambassador.

 On November 30, 2021, she was announced as a brand ambassador for American luxury jewelry brand Tiffany & Co.

 On February 21, 2021, she has been announced as the Giorgio Armani Beauty ambassador in China.

+In May 2024, Swiss luxury watchmaker and jeweller Piaget SA announced that Tong has officially joined the Piaget family and become Piaget's brand ambassador in China.